11 Min

 — Dale Carnegie

-It all starts with games when children switch from Lego blocks to Minecraft — technology plays an essential role in shaping youth’s communication and social interactions in online multiplayer games.
-Due to physical distancing restrictions during the COVID-19 global pandemic, online multiplayer games like Minecraft and Roblox were well-positioned to amplify healthy communication/social connections and mitigate the impact of social isolation.
-Taking away a game from a child, nowadays, is taking away social interaction.
-It’s, however, not clear how age-appropriate socio-technical design features (e.g., parental control, communication moderation) are implemented for youth across different developmental stages controls — these are often misaligned with the ways in which children develop communication and social skills.
+It all starts with games.
+Children transition from Lego blocks to Minecraft.
+Technology plays a crucial role in shaping youth’s communication and social interactions in online multiplayer games.
+Physical distancing restrictions during the COVID-19 pandemic increased this trend.
+Online multiplayer games like Minecraft and Roblox helped amplify healthy communication and social connections.
+They also mitigated the impact of social isolation.
+Nowadays, taking away a game from a child is taking away social interaction.
+It’s unclear how age-appropriate socio-technical design features, such as parental controls and communication moderation, are implemented for youth at different developmental stages.
+These features often misalign with how children develop communication and social skills.
 Rather than ignoring games, game design should reflect what we want to create as a responsible society.

-Not getting lost in the virtual world also means more awareness and responsibility of all stakeholders (parents, schools, society) on how children’s education is being developed.
-In the first seven years, for e.g., children are copying their role models — are we always glued to the phone or engaging with each other and keeping in contact with the real world?
+Not getting lost in the virtual world also means more awareness and responsibility of all stakeholders (parents, schools, society) regarding how children’s education is being developed.
+In the first seven years, for example, children are copying their role models.
+Are we always glued to the phone or engaging with each other and keeping in contact with the real world?

 “It takes a village to raise a child,” and we all need to be mindful of how we interact with each other and children and grow them into a community that shapes a better world together.

-The current criminal law cannot be easily adapted to the metaverse as new unknown experiences and scenarios might occur, such as — Can Murder happen in the metaverse if avatars are being destroyed?
-Certainly, the real person is still alive, but the avatar could be considered property, which needs to be protected, or is this more verbal abuse?
-Apart from the psychological effects, this might have.
+The current criminal law cannot easily adapt to the metaverse since new, unknown experiences and scenarios might arise.
+For example, can we consider it murder in the metaverse if someone destroys an avatar?
+The real person remains alive.
+However, we might view the avatar as a property that needs protection.
+Or perhaps it is more like verbal abuse, apart from the psychological effects this might have.
 Rather than having fixed rules, laws need to be flexible-everything we can imagine can become true.
-Another very important point, as in real life, is prevention — Meta reacted immediately when a woman reported harassment in the metaverse and introduced a protective shield.
+Another very important point, as in real life, is prevention.
+Meta reacted immediately when a woman reported harassment in the metaverse and introduced a protective shield.